Dismissalby Kate Russell

 - He must have two years’ continuous employment

-The Agency Workers Regulations 2010 have now been enacted and came into force on 1 October 2011.
-The Regulations give new rights to agency workers after 12 weeks’ work and prohibit detrimental treatment or dismissal of agency workers on the ground of their status.
+The Agency Workers Regulations 2010 came into force in 2011, giving rights to agency workers after 12 weeks’ work and prohibit detrimental treatment or dismissal of agency workers on the ground of their status.

 3. Constructive dismissal

 Both employer and employee are under a duty to behave reasonably.
 Seriously unreasonable behaviour in an employer can constitute constructive dismissal.
 To establish constructive dismissal, the employee must show that four conditions have been met.